-Banking and capital markets regulation will have a significant but not definitive impact in the near future.
+All panellists agreed on the fact that banking and capital markets regulation will have a significant but not definitive impact in the near future.
 Fundamental structural changes are already underway and will continue.
 Market liquidity risk is also partially masked by extremely loose monetary policy but this has the potential to change dramatically once monetary conditions come back to normal.